Education Leadership through Crisis

 The coronavirus pandemic is not the first calamity to put learning at risk.
 Powerful lessons can be drawn from recent history—such as in New Orleans after Hurricane Katrina or Liberia after Ebola—to inform today’s pathways to relief, recovery, reform, and resilience in education delivery.

-Stay tuned for interviews with education leaders from across government, the private sector, and civil society including:
+Watch interviews featuring education leaders from across government, the private sector, and civil society including:

 Managing Director of Echidna Giving